5hidobu/5hidobu.github.io/_posts/2025-12-23-AKIRA_ransomware.md

 <img width="612" height="588" alt="akira" src="https://github.com/user-attachments/assets/a32ae5a8-af83-4429-9e72-e4252b598f0e"/>

-here you can find the older(first) one -> https://5hidobu.github.io/2023-06-10-AKIRA-RANSOMWARE-_-Neo_Tokio-is-about-to-explode/
+[here](https://5hidobu.github.io/2023-06-10-AKIRA-RANSOMWARE-_-Neo_Tokio-is-about-to-explode/). you can find the post about the older(first) one.

 ## Read the research
 below you can find a brief overview, and attached pdf.